 What is the status of a COVID-19 vaccine?

 There are more than one hundred vaccines in preclinical development by pharmaceutical companies, academic institutions, government agencies, and others.
 More than seventy of these are being tracked by the World Health Organization (WHO) [PDF].
-Eight vaccine candidates, across four countries, are already undergoing clinical trials.
-While several of these candidates are already spurring hope, experts warn that it’s too early to determine if any will be successful in later-stage trials.
+Seventeen vaccine candidates, across at least ten countries, are already undergoing clinical trials.
+One of these has been approved for limited use by the Chinese military.
+While several of these candidates are already spurring hope, experts warn that it’s too early to determine which, if any, will be successful on a large scale.

 United States.
-Two candidates are being tested in the United States.
+Four candidates are being tested in the United States.
 The first human trial in the country began in Seattle in March with a vaccine developed by Moderna Inc. The trial is funded by the National Institute of Allergy and Infectious Diseases (NIAID), part of the National Institutes of Health (NIH).
-By mid-May, Moderna was set to start larger human trials shortly after the vaccine appeared safe in early testing.
-In April, trials began in Philadelphia and Kansas City for a second candidate, which is being developed by American biotech firm Inovio Pharmaceuticals and funded by the Bill & Melinda Gates Foundation and the Coalition for Epidemic Preparedness Innovations (CEPI).
+In June, Moderna started larger human trials after the vaccine appeared safe in early testing.
+In April, trials began for a vaccine developed by American biotech firm Inovio Pharmaceuticals and funded by the Bill & Melinda Gates Foundation and the Coalition for Epidemic Preparedness Innovations (CEPI).

 China.
-Trials for four other candidates are taking place in China.
-The biotech firm CanSino Biologics and the medical research arm of the People’s Liberation Army started trials in mid-March for a potential COVID-19 vaccine.
-The Beijing and Wuhan Institutes of Biological Products, arms of state-run Sinopharm, are carrying out trials on another two candidates, and trials for a vaccine developed by biotech firm Sinovac are also underway.
+Trials for at least six other candidates are taking place in China.
+The biotech firm CanSino Biologics and the medical research arm of the People’s Liberation Army started trials in March for a COVID-19 vaccine, which was approved in late June for use by military personnel.
+The army’s research arm is also working with other biotech firms on a second candidate.
+The Beijing and Wuhan Institutes of Biological Products, subsidiaries of state-run Sinopharm, are working on an inactivated virus vaccine, with late-stage trials taking place in the United Arab Emirates due to a low case count in China.
+Researchers at the Chinese Academy of Medical Sciences are conducting trials for two other candidates.
+Late-stage trials for a vaccine developed by biotech firm Sinovac are set to launch shortly in Brazil.

 Germany.
-Pharmaceutical giant Pfizer is working together with German firm BioNTech and Chinese firm Fosun Pharma on a vaccine that began human trials in late April in Germany and soon after in the United States.
+U.S. pharmaceutical giant Pfizer is working together with German firm BioNTech and Chinese firm Fosun Pharma on a vaccine that began human trials in April in Germany and soon after in the United States.
+German firm CureVac launched early trials for another vaccine candidate in June.

 Who is involved?